Flag of Maine: History

-Original flag
+First flag

-Originally, the 1901 Maine Flag consisted of a green pine tree, a Native symbol of New England and freedom, in the center, with a blue "North Star", all on a buff-colored background.
+The first flag of Maine was adopted on March 21, 1901 and consisted of a green pine tree, a New England symbol that represented freedom, in the center, with a blue "North Star", all on a buff-colored background.
+The flag was used as a state and military flag.
+According to the San Diego Union and Daily Bee, a state flag was carried in Chicago on July 4, 1880, but its design was not described.
+There was a state flag hanging in the council chamber at the State House in 1891, the design is unknown.
+Only one contemporary state flag is known to still exist today.

+Second Flag

 The Maine legislature approved the current flag of Maine on February 24, 1909.

+The 1909 flag was as seen restoring the old flag that Maine's soldiers had fought under during the American Civil War.
+As one newspaper wrote, "The Union Blue of the traditional Maine flag honors the legacy of our forbearers and the sacrifices [made] to save the Union and Free the Slaves."

 Ensign

-Maine is also one of only two states with a separate ensign, which is rarely seen (the other is Massachusetts).
+Maine is also one of two states with a separate ensign, which is rarely seen (the other is Massachusetts).
 It features symbols from the current flag and the older one, with a white field and green pine tree.
-The green pine tree has the seaman's anchor, and the words "MAINE" and "DIRIGO" around it.
+The green pine tree has the foul anchor, and the words "MAINE" and "DIRIGO" around it.

 A photograph of the earliest-known specimen of the Maine merchant and marine flag was featured in a June 1939 International News Photos wire photo.

-First Militia Flags
+Militia flags

 Maine had a semi official state color used by its militia from 1822 to 1861.
 After separating from Massachusetts in 1820, the Maine Adjutant General Samuel Cony needed to supply flags for Maine's approximately 100 militia companies because one of the articles of separation required Maine to return all militia flags (but it failed to mention poles, which were retained and reused).
 Casting about for a cost-effective method of producing such quantity of flags, he engaged John R. Penniman of Boston in 1822 to provide a suitable design which was engraved onto a copper plate and then printed onto silk in multi-colors, the first known production of such for flags.
 A second printing was done in 1827.
 About a dozen or so portions of these flags still exist, including one at the Maine Historical Society still mounted on its original pole.
 The last known instance of a Maine militia unit using this flag was in 1861 at the First Battle of Bull Run, which was recorded as being captured by Confederate forces.

-Flag of the 20th Maine

 Several flags were used by the 20th Maine Volunteer Infantry Regiment during the American Civil War.